Contact the Central American Group to invest in aerospace development in El Salvador.

 For the past year and a half, the Salvadoran government, together with the private sector and academia, has been in the process of establishing its first aero cluster.
 The aim of supporting efforts promoting aerospace development in El Salvador is to expand the base of domestic manufacturing jobs and attract investment in the aeronautical and aerospace sectors.
 In addition, Mexico has agreed to play a proactive role in developing the industry in El Salvador.

 Iván Navarro, general director of the AirSupport Group, a Salvadoran business conglomerate and a part of the country’s aeronautical sector, points out that the collaboration with Mexico will be centered primarily on two areas.
-While the first is centered on the transfer of knowledge, the second will concentrate on generating aerospace industry investments in Querétaro, in Mexico.
-The AirSupport Group has over 30 years of experience in providing ground assistance services to airlines.
+While the first is centered on knowledge transfer, the second will concentrate on generating aerospace industry investments in Querétaro, Mexico.
+The AirSupport Group has over 30 years of experience providing ground assistance services to airlines.

 Mexico’s experience will guide El Salvador

 “With Mexico and El Salvador, this collaboration is linked to the experience that the former country has gained over the last two decades.
-Mexico has already developed its own diverse industry clusters and its operations.
-Other infrastructure that the country has in place includes a clear legal framework.
-As a part of aerospace development in El Salvador, we seek to adopt Mexico’s accumulated know-how to implement best practices from the start.
-We also seek to be a base of operation for some Mexican companies that, in due course and if it suits them, can view El Salvador as an investment point.
-Likewise, we are interested, after having visited Querétaro, to see how to expand AirSupport’s operations to include investments in the Mexican aerospace market,“ said Navarro.
+Mexico has already developed its diverse industry clusters and its operations.
+Other infrastructure that the country has in place includes a clear legal framework for investment in the sector.
+As a part of aerospace development in El Salvador, the government seeks to adopt Mexico’s accumulated know-how to implement best practices from the start.
+El Salvadora also seeks to be a base of operation for some Mexican companies that, in due course and if it suits them, can view El Salvador as an investment point.
+Likewise, after having visited Querétaro, we are interested to see how to expand AirSupport’s operations to include investments in the Mexican aerospace market,“ said Navarro.